To inquire about the Teachers College admissions process, please contact the Office of Admission.

 For general questions, please contact our Academic Secretary Lucy Tam: email@example.com

-Our open houses were held in November and early December.
-We will not be having another open house but please feel free to contact us with any questions you may have.
+Yes, we will be having open houses.
+Stay tuned for the information.
+Please feel free to contact us with any questions you may have.

-If you have any questions about the program, please feel free to contact the MA Inquiries Coordinator, Meg McGuffin, email@example.com, or EDM & EDD Inquiries Coordinator, Ty McNamee, firstname.lastname@example.org.
+If you have any questions about the program, please feel free to contact the MA Inquiries Coordinator, Meg McGuffin, firstname.lastname@example.org, or EDM, EDD, PHD Inquiries Coordinator, Brian Allen, email@example.com.

 To find out more information on the Teachers College open houses and Teachers College tours, please visit Office of Admission.